Tarsiciosh/EssentialFeed/NOTES.md

 [separate retrieval from insertion operations and types to clarify intent] [rename test case class to clarify intent]
-[extract FeedImageDataStoreSpy into a shared scope] [Extract cache feed image data use case into the new `CacheFeedImageDataUseCaseTests` test case class]
+[extract FeedImageDataStoreSpy into a shared scope] [Extract cache feed image data use case into the new CacheFeedImageDataUseCaseTests test case class]
+T) test_saveImageDataFromURL_failsOnStoreInsertionError
+- add expect helper
+- add SaveResult to LocalFeedImageDataLoader [LocalFeedImageDataLoader.saveImageDataForURL requests image data insertion into store]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)